Abhi-Somra/To-Do-app/README.md

 # To-Do-app
-\nThis is a to do app made using html,css,javascript.
+This is a to do app made using html,css,javascript.